ProfessorKolodziej/cm523-assignment-template/README.md

 - [ ] Requirement two
 - [ ] Requirement three

+## Finished Assignment Example

+You can add a finished assignment screenshot by uploading your screenshot to a Github issue in your new template repository.
+Copy and paste the markup that is generated here.
+Note - you don't have to save the issue!

 ## Get started by syncing with Glitch!

 First time?
 Need some extra help getting set up?
 Check out [this tutorial video on Kaltura](https://mymedia.bu.edu/media/Put+it+All+TogetherA+Blackboard%2C+Github%2C+Glitch/1_66r1kz2n).